SimonKitSangChu/pAbT5/README.md

 ```
 User should pass `--is_t5_decoder`, or `--is_progen2` and `--tokenizer` whenever appropriate.

-#### Note: pAbT5 is has 3B parameters.
-Users might consider to either inference on GPU with sufficient memory or on half precision.
+#### Note: pAbT5 has 3B parameters.
+Users might consider to either inference on GPU with sufficient memory and possibly on half precision.

 ## Training
 To reproduce the results, `finetune.py` automatically handles dataset generation and finetuning.